trung0501/Memento/README.md

    .
 EditorHistory: Manages the history of state records (Caretaker), allowing saving and undoing.

    .
 Program: The Main function is used to run the program and simulate the actions: entering text, saving state, and undoing.

+4. Principle of operation:

+   .
+Users enter the text through the Type() method of Texteditor.

+   .
+When the current state of the text needs to be saved, the program calls Save() → creates a TextEditorMemento that saves the current content.

+   .
+The EditorHistory object stores the mementos in a stack in chronological order.

+   .
+When the user performs Undo, the program calls Undo() to get the last memento from the stack and restore the state of the TextEditor.